kayg04/kayg.org/content/Permanent Notes/Things to do after installing Proxmox.md

   The changes are automatically inherited from the parent dataset, so there's no need to set it for nested datasets.
 Also, these modifications will only apply to new files.
 The default proxmox installation is quite small at `1.2G` so I don't really mind.
 Finally, the tweaks:

 - Disable access time updation completely.
 This information is irrelevant to me and I only care about when a file was last modified.
 So it's disabled with `zfs set atime=off rpool` globally.
-- Enable extended attribute storage for POSIX ACLs with `zfs set xattr=sa dnodesize=auto rpool/pve`.
+- Enable extended attribute storage for POSIX ACLs with `zfs set xattr=sa rpool`.
 [This apparently improves xattr performance significantly](https://github.com/openzfs/zfs/commit/82a37189aac955c81a59a5ecc3400475adb56355).
-It's not recommended to set these properties globally as GRUB2 still does not support all features of zfs and `dnodesize=auto` is one of them.
-For reference, Proxmox's default installation partitioning looks like this:
+- It's not recommended to set `dnodesize=auto` globally as GRUB2 still does not support all features of zfs and `dnodesize=auto` is one of them.
+So it can be set only for VM dataset like so: `zfs set dnodesize=auto rpool/pve` For reference, Proxmox's default installation partitioning looks like this:
   ```bash
 root@minipc01-at-home:~# fdisk -l
 Disk /dev/nvme0n1: 238.47 GiB, 256060514304 bytes, 500118192 sectors